 The approximate split between your concept design and personal work in your portfolio should be 70% concept design and 30% personal work.

-Step 2: Apply for the Master of Design programme
+Step 3: Apply for the Master of Design programme

-Step 3: Submit your portfolio, research proposal and CV to SlideRoom
+Step 4: Submit your portfolio, research proposal and CV to SlideRoom

-Please click here to access SlideRoom.
+Upload your portfolio, research proposal and CV to SlideRoom.
 There will be $10USD application fee.

 You will receive an acknowledgment of your submission and its acceptance based upon the criteria listed above.

 All submissions will be given due consideration.
-Once applications close on May 31 shortlisted candidates will be contacted for an interview, and offers will be made upon completion of this stage.
+Once applications close on 30 November 2020 shortlisted candidates will be contacted for an interview, and offers will be made upon completion of this stage.
 Interviews will be conducted online via Skype.

 Please note: Due to entertainment industry confidentiality considerations, all successful students must sign a non disclosure agreement with Weta Workshop.